Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 ## 25.6 The stack trace
 In line (4) of the code of `Context_Base`, we see a field called `stack_trace`.
 What is its purpose?
-The stack trace is also called the program's **function call stack**, which is a much better description, namely: it is a report of the active stack frames at a certain point in time during the execution of a program.
+The stack trace is also called the program's **function call stack**, which is a better description, namely: it is a report of the active stack frames at a certain point in time during the execution of a program.
 It works cross-platform and contains a logging of all function calls, and where they occurred in the program.
 You'll often see stack traces in the output of program crashes, and they are used for debugging purposes.

 See *25.2_stack_trace.jai*:
 ```c++